desihub/desidatamodel/doc/DESI_SPECTRO_DATA/NIGHT/EXPID/desi-EXPID.rst

   Make sure that the images are actually compressed *as extensions*, not as individual images that are then shoved into an HDU.
 * See also notes on individual HDUs.
+* How will the spectrographs actually be ordered in the file?

 Expected Changes
 ----------------